Tinana

 Tinana has seen below average employment performance when compared to national benchmarks

-Tinana's workforce is balanced across white and blue-collar jobs, with prominent sectors being essential services.
-The unemployment rate was 4.7% as of June 2025, with an estimated employment growth of 6.2% over the past year.
+Tinana's workforce is balanced across white and blue-collar jobs, with prominent sectors including essential services.
+The unemployment rate in June 2025 was 4.7%, higher than Rest of Qld's 3.9%.

-However, professional & technical services have limited presence, at 2.8% compared to the regional 5.1%.
-Over the year to June 2025, employment increased by 6.2%, while labour force grew by 7.4%, raising the unemployment rate by 1.1 percentage points.
-In comparison, Rest of Qld saw employment growth of 1.8% and a 0.2 percentage point rise in unemployment.
-As of Sep-25, Queensland's employment contracted by 0.23%, losing 8,070 jobs, with the state unemployment rate at 4.2%.
-Nationally, unemployment was 4.5% with employment growth of 0.26%.
-Jobs and Skills Australia forecasts national employment to grow by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Tinana's employment mix suggests local growth of approximately 6.0%% over five years and 13.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Local employment opportunities seem limited as Census data shows fewer working residents than population.
+Over 12 months, employment increased by 6.2%, labour force by 7.4%, and unemployment rose by 1.1 percentage points.
+Rest of Qld saw lower growth rates: 1.8% employment, 2.0% labour force, and a 0.2 percentage point unemployment rise.
+Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Tinana's mix suggests local growth of approximately 6.0% over five years and 13.0% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment